UoB-IBM-TextMessaging-Team/JammoChat/README.md

+### * The Server has shut down.
+If you would like to learn more, contact sameslam@outlook.com

 #  <img src="https://user-images.githubusercontent.com/13105267/184379189-378c004f-26e2-45a7-b5a8-0c3fe310e49c.jpg" width="60" height="60"> JammoChat - AR & AI Chatting Experience

 A text messaging app with vivid AR & AI experience powered by *IBM Watson*.